VLWingo/UCB_MS-DS/NYPD_README.md

 Despite what looks like quite a few people pushing for native support in R, they haven't resolved some underlying issues that make this a bit more annoying than I thought it would be.

 I advise you to knit to HTML, the altair plots will not knit into PDF for reasons I didn't figure out.

+I have added a knitted HTML file just in case.